shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 -   You are no longer on the same plane as the undead minion.
 -   You dismiss it as an action.

-Minions start with hit points equal to Xd4 \* the spell points spent to animate it / 2, rounded up, where X is your Reality Bender level.
 Undead minions can’t be healed by magical or mundane means.

 Your minions attack and move on your turn.
-You can command your undead minions telepathically.
+You can command your undead minions telepathically if they are within your Cast Range.
+Minions will continue carrying out their orders while they are within your Tether Range.

 As an action, you may dismiss a particular undead minion, and it collapses.